 You may not like spiders, but they’re mostly harmless and help control potentially dangerous insects like fleas and ticks.
 You’d be well advised to let a few spiders share the darker corners of your home, but if you really can’t stand them, don’t squash the little creatures; instead, trap them with a glass jar or other container and release them outside.

 Climate change may mean longer and more intense droughts in Ontario, which is one more reason to conserve water.
 While a dry lawn doesn’t look great, grass normally bounces back after a drought so there’s no reason to soak it regularly during dry spells.
-Replacing at least some of the grass with drought-resistant plants not only looks great but also reduces water use.
+Replacing at least some of the grass with drought-resistant plants not only looks great but also reduces water use (remember to ensure any plants you buy are winter-tolerant in Ottawa).

 Other options include more drought-resistant varieties of grass seed (Kentucky bluegrass doesn’t like extended dry weather) when you are seeding a new lawn or over-seeding an existing one.
 Planting some white Dutch clover is another great option: Its deep root system means it needs less watering once established, it’s a boon to pollinators, and you may even find the occasional four-leaf clover, a sure sign of good luck!